Tariq067/Tariq067/README.md

 - 👀 I’m interested in AI (python)
 - 🌱 I’m currently learning Python and AI
 - 💞️ I’m looking to collaborate on AI and Python
-- 📫 How to reach me theough my email
+- 📫 How to reach me through my email
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...